wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     *   (d) if the defendant is notified by the prosecutor that the witness has not been traced by the name or at the address given, the defendant must as soon as practicable give written notice of any other matter known to the defendant that might be of material assistance in finding that witness or, on subsequently becoming aware of any such matter, give written notice of it as soon as practicable.

-    (4) To avoid doubt, a reference in subsection (2)(a) to pleading not guilty includes---

-    *   (a) denying the charge under, or in accordance with, [section 20A(5)][62] of the Summary Proceedings Act 1957; or

-    *   (b) requesting a hearing in accordance with [section 21(6)][64] of the Summary Proceedings Act 1957 (unless the request is accompanied by an admission of liability); or

-    *   (c) denying the charge during any appearance before the Youth Court under [Part 4][70] of the Children, Young Persons, and Their Families Act 1989\.
+    (4) \[Repealed\]

+    Section 22(2): replaced, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

+    Section 22(4): repealed, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 ##### 23 Disclosure by defendant of evidence to be given by expert witness

-*   (1) If a defendant proposes to call a person as an expert witness, the defendant must, at least 14 days before the date fixed for the defendant's hearing or trial or within any further time that the Court may allow, disclose to the prosecutor---
+*   (1) If a defendant proposes to call a person as an expert witness, the defendant must, at least 10 working days before the date fixed for the defendant's trial or within any further time that the court may allow, disclose to the prosecutor---

     *   (a) any brief of evidence to be given, or any report provided by that witness; or

     *   (b) if that brief or any such report is not then available, a summary of the evidence to be given and the conclusions of any report to be provided.

     (2) Where the defendant, under subsection (1)(b), provides only a summary of evidence to be given or conclusions of any report to be presented, the defendant must disclose to the prosecutor the brief of evidence to be given or the report provided by that witness as soon as possible after it becomes available.

+    Section 23(1): amended, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 #### Disclosure by non-parties

 ##### 24 Application for non-party disclosure hearing

-*   (1) This section applies at any time after a defendant has---
+*   (1) This section applies at any time after the defendant has---

-    *   (a) pleaded not guilty to an offence proceeded against summarily; or
+    *   (a) pleaded not guilty; or

-    *   (b) elected trial by jury under [section 66][68] of the Summary Proceedings Act 1957; or

-    *   (c) if the information has been laid indictably, been committed for trial; or

-    *   (d) in the case of a child or young person, made a first appearance in a Youth Court.
+    *   (b) in the case of a child or young person, made a first appearance in a Youth Court.

-    (2) The defendant may apply to the Court for an order granting a hearing to determine whether information that is held by a person or agency other than the prosecutor should be disclosed to the defendant.
+    (2) The defendant may apply to the court for an order granting a hearing to determine whether information that is held by a person or agency other than the prosecutor should be disclosed to the defendant.

     (3) The application must---